Royals vs. Orioles Player Props Betting Odds

 Frazier Stats

-- Adam Frazier has collected 47 hits with 11 doubles, a triple, six home runs and 17 walks.
-He has driven in 26 runs with six stolen bases.
+- Adam Frazier has 11 doubles, a triple, six home runs, 17 walks and 26 RBI (47 total hits).
+He's also stolen six bases.

 Frazier Recent Games